IE-482-582/fall2018/07_Final_Project/README.md

 # Final Project

 ## IMPORTANT DATES:
 - **Monday, Dec.
 10, 10:00am** -- .zip archive containing README and code due.
 Send email  to Somayeh and Dr. Murray.
-Be sure to cc your partner.
+Be sure to cc your partner on this email.
 - **Monday, Dec.
 10** and **Tuesday, Dec.
 11** -- Project presentations (location to-be-determined).
 	- Each group will be provided feedback during these presentations.
 - **Friday, Dec.
 14, 5:00pm** -- Final version of .zip archive due.
 Send email to Somayeh and Dr. Murray.
+Be sure to cc your partner.

 ---